dnkent/dynamr/README.md

 This package contains two primary functions which are briefly described below.
 For any function named ```function```, type ```?function``` in R to get full documentation.

 - `dynamr()`: detect at which time points coefficients in a generalized linear model change.
-This function produces a tibble with four variables: time points, coefficient estimates at each time point, standard errors for those coefficient estimates, and whether or not the coefficient signals a change in the underlying data generating process.
+This function produces a tibble with the following output: time points, coefficient estimates for each time point, standard errors for each coefficient estimate, and the probability that a changepoint occurs for each coefficient estimate at that time period.

 ```
 library(ISLR)